tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Notes

-This bdq:Supplementary test is not regarded as CORE (cf. bdq:CORE) because of one or more of the reasons: not being widely applicable; not informative; not straightforward to implement or likely to return a high percentage of either bdq:COMPLIANT or bdq:NOT_COMPLIANT results (cf bdq:Response.result).
-A Supplementary test may be implemented as CORE when a suitable use case exists.
 This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.

 ********************